Harry Kewell: Melbourne Victory (2011–2012)

 On 20 August 2011, it was announced Kewell had signed a three-year contract with A-League club Melbourne Victory.
-Melbourne was hyped up with "Kewell Fever" with many hundreds of fans welcoming him at Melbourne Airport and over two thousand fans attending AAMI Park, where he was given his number 22 jersey by chairman Anthony Di Pietro.
-Kewell played his first friendly against Adelaide United on 23 August at Hindmarsh Stadium, coming off at half-time.
+Melbourne was hyped up with "Kewell Fever," with many hundreds of fans welcoming him at Melbourne Airport and over two thousand fans attending AAMI Park, where he was given his number 22 jersey by chairman Anthony Di Pietro.
+Kewell played his first friendly against Adelaide United on 23 August at Hindmarsh Stadium, being substituted at half-time.
 Coach Mehmet Durakovic rated his performance as "phenomenal" and went on to say, "Harry's really a professional footballer, and should be ready for 8 October."

 Kewell made his first appearance in the 2011–12 A-League season in a 0–0 draw against Sydney FC on 8 October in front of an attendance of 40,000 at Etihad Stadium.
 Kewell scored his first goal for the Victory from a penalty against Gold Coast United on 26 November 2011 at AAMI Park, Melbourne, after teammate Archie Thompson was brought down in the box in the first minute.
-On 31 December 2011, at Suncorp Stadium in Brisbane, Kewell scored his second goal in the fourth minute from a cracking shot outside of the box.
-After a slow start to his debut A-League season, he started to get his talented form back, resulting in a few best on ground performances.
+On 31 December 2011, at Suncorp Stadium in Brisbane, Kewell scored his second goal in the fourth minute from a powerful shot outside the box.
+After a slow start to his debut A-League season, he started to get his talented form back, resulting in a few best-on-ground performances.
 His fourth goal came from a free-kick just outside the box against Gold Coast United in Launceston, Tasmania, on 1 February 2012.
-His goal, however, was not enough to seal the match, as Melbourne conceded a late goal in the last minute from Gold Coast's Michael Thwaite to end in a 1–1 draw.
+His goal, however, was not enough to seal the match, as Melbourne conceded a late goal in the last minute from Gold Coast's Michael Thwaite, resulting in a 1–1 draw.

-Kewell scored his fifth goal against Central Coast Mariners on 10 February from a cracking volley in the box which helped Melbourne get a crucial 2–1 win over the top side.
-It allowed Melbourne Victory a hope of making the finals with six matches remaining.
-On 18 February, Kewell scored two goals at Suncorp Stadium to give Melbourne a hope of drawing against Brisbane Roar in a classic 3–2 loss.
-He was taken off in the 77-minute which resulted in Melbourne Victory having a few less chances of scoring.
-He has scored three goals from two matches at Suncorp Stadium.
+Kewell scored his fifth goal against Central Coast Mariners on 10 February from a powerful volley in the box, helping Melbourne secure a crucial 2–1 win over the league leaders.
+The victory gave Melbourne hope of making the finals with six matches remaining.
+On 18 February, Kewell scored two goals at Suncorp Stadium to give Melbourne hope of a result against Brisbane Roar in a closely fought 3–2 loss.
+He was substituted in the 77th minute, after which Victory created fewer scoring opportunities.
+He scored three goals in two matches at Suncorp Stadium that season.
 Kewell did not continue with the club after his first season and returned to Europe to be closer to his mother-in-law as she battled cancer.